analytiq-hub/sigagent.github.io/physics/gareth_tribello_mathnet.md

 * We can characterize the state of a system _phase_ by denoting the values of all _extensive_ thermodynamic variables within it.
 * If a phase is put in contact with a 2nd phase, with different _intensive_ thermodynamic variables, then the state of the phase will change.
   * For example, if a force is applied to a lump of material, then its volume could change.
-  * Tis action is quantified throug _intensive_ thermodynamic variables.
+  * This action is quantified throug _intensive_ thermodynamic variables.
+* Idea underemphasized in thermodynamics textbooks: _temperature is an intensive thermodynamic variable_

 [The efficiency of the Carnot engine](http://gtribello.github.io/mathNET/carnot-video-1.html)